JourneySculptor/contact-info-extractor/README.md

 ## Overview
 This Python script extracts contact information such as **phone numbers** and **email addresses** from input text.
 It provides a user-friendly GUI built with Tkinter, allowing users to paste or type text and automatically extracts any phone numbers or email addresses found.

+## Learning in Progress
+This project is part of my ongoing Python learning process, particularly focused on regular expressions, GUI design with Tkinter, and API integration.
+I'm gradually refining the code to improve its functionality, efficiency, and security as I learn more.

+### Planned Improvements
+- **Enhanced Regex Matching**: Improve regular expressions to better capture a wider variety of contact information formats.
+- **Error Handling**: Add error handling for missing API endpoints and invalid clipboard data.
+- **User Feedback**: Improve the GUI to provide clear feedback messages for the user, especially for save and API submission actions.

+I welcome any suggestions or feedback as I continue to build my skills and improve this tool!

 ## Features
 - **Extract Phone Numbers and Emails**: Scans input text for phone numbers and email addresses using regular expressions.
 - **Save Results**: Allows users to save the extracted contact information to a `.txt` file.